FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Randomness.md

 # Randomness

-// todo (eshel)
-Randomness was introduced in Todo !
+Randomness was introduced in the Nitrogen testnet.
 Contracts in Fhenix can get random numbers by calling one of the randomness functions in `FHE.sol`.
 These functions are:
 ```solidity